openbci-archive/OpenBCI_NodeJS/README.md

 #openbci-sdk

-An NPM module for OpenBCI
+An NPM module for OpenBCI ~ written with love by Push The World

 ##Working with the Module